adimov-eth/adimov-eth.github.io/content/concepts/manual_desk.md

 ## Why Manual Desk is Necessary

 **Distribution reality:**
-- Only 15-20% courses have modern APIs
+- Only a minority of courses have modern APIs
-- 50-55% fully manual (phone/LINE only)
+- Many fully manual (phone/LINE only)
-- Even with [[aggregator_apis|aggregators]], miss 50% of market
+- Even with [[aggregator_apis|aggregators]], miss significant portion of market

 **Alternative (rejected):**
 - Only work with API-ready courses → Lose 50% of inventory